-Ella: Embodied Social Agents
+Ella: Embodied Lifelong Learning Agents

-with Lifelong Memory
+with Non-Parametric Memory

 1 University of Massachusetts Amherst 2 Johns Hopkins University 3 Tsinghua University